exercism/cpp/exercises/concept/making-the-grade/.docs/instructions.md

 ## 1. Rounding Scores

 While you can give "partial credit" on exam questions, overall exam scores have to be `int`s.
 So before you can do anything else with the class scores, you need to go through the grades and turn any `double` scores into `int`s.

+Create the function `round_down_scores()` that takes a `vector` of `student_scores`.
+The schools' requested rounding is a truncation.
 Lucky for you, C++ can cast one type into another with `static_cast`.

-Create the function `round_down_scores()` that takes a `vector` of `student_scores`.
+The `static_cast` conversion from `double` to `int` cuts off any digit after the decimal.
 This function should take the input `vector` and `return` a new vector with all the scores converted to `int`s.

 ```cpp